 The pros and cons of a no frills credit card

-- Less value for money.
-Depending on what sort of spender and cardholder type you are, you may find that no frills cards offer less value for money in terms of features and privileges.
-If you are a big spender and frequent traveller who always pays off your monthly account balance in full, you’ll probably get more value from using a frequent flyer credit card even if you’re paying more in annual fees for it.
+- Less potential value for money.
+If you are a big spender and frequent traveller who always pays off your monthly account balance in full, you’ll probably get more value from using a frequent flyer credit card even if you’re forking out more for annual fees.